By Neil Baldwin

 “THE MORE YOU LEARN, THE MORE YOU REALIZE HOW MUCH YOU DON’T KNOW“so says me as I move along the yoga journey

 The YTT program was quite an odyssey.
 I learned a great deal in both breadth and depth, as much from the four instructors each with their own unique styles and backgrounds as from my own meanderings inspired by what was happening in the program.
-The theory part–going beneath and beyond the physical practice of asana–ended up being a big interest, especially the yamas & niyamas which despite being ancient yoga sutras have everyday application.
+The theory part–going beneath and beyond the physical practice of asana–ended up being a big interest, especially the yamas & niyamas which despite being ancient yoga sutras have everyday relevance and application.

 Sundeep Tyagi, who lead our theory courses, came to Canada in 1999.
 He has practiced yoga since childhood in northern India, is certified as a Vedic priest, and has a Masters degree in Sanskrit.
-He sees his mission as “selfless service to humanity disseminating the ancient knowledge of how to achieve radiant health and spiritual development” and it occurred to be that this was about as close as I was might get to a yoga guru without going to India.
+He described his mission as “selfless service to humanity disseminating the ancient knowledge of how to achieve radiant health and spiritual development” and it occurred to be that this was about as close as I was might get to a yoga guru without going to India.
 He added a dimension to the experience that I suspect is not often found in YTT programs.

 Our other YTT program instructors were: Joy Dorsey, with a solid and dedicated lineage in yoga, movement and healing; Courtney Bruce, who is a professional educator and well known for teaching stand-up paddleboard yoga; and Che Marville, a dynamic yoga teacher in her own right and limitless entrepreneur.